stripe/stripe-terminal-android/README.md

 # Try the example app

-The Stripe Terminal Android SDK includes an open-source example app, which you can use to familiarize yourself with the SDK before starting your own integration.
+The Stripe Terminal Android SDK includes two open-source example apps (one in Java and the other in Kotlin), which you can use to familiarize yourself with the SDK before starting your own integration.
 To get started with the example app, clone the repo from \[Github\](https://github.com/stripe/stripe-terminal-android).

 To build the example app: